 Mental health awareness week is about to kick off, which is a great chance to get more people talking openly.
-If you have ever experienced a mental illness, you should have been asked to put together a staying well plan.
+If you have ever experienced a mental illness (I call mine half awakening/illness but it’s a personal thing for us all), you should have been asked to put together a staying well plan.
 What I love about a staying well plan, is that it encourages us to think about who we are when we are ourselves.
 So often, people who struggle with their mental health can write themselves off, I have heard expressions such as:

 It’s just who I am